Andy Esserwein - Director of Bands

 Mr. Esserwein has performed with the Asheville Symphony Orchestra, the Greenville Symphony Orchestra, and the Cobb Wind Symphony.
-He is affiliated with professional organizations which include the Georgia Music Educators Association, Music Educators National Conference, Phi Mu Alpha Professional Music Fraternity and Phi Beta Mu International Band Fraternity.
+He is affiliated with professional organizations which include the Georgia Music Educators Association, National Association for Music Educators, National Band Association, Phi Mu Alpha Professional Music Fraternity and Phi Beta Mu International Band Fraternity.
 He was chosen as the Star Teacher for North Cobb High School in 1997 and 2002, as well as the District 3A Star Teacher in 1997, and was chosen for membership in Who's Who Among American Teachers in 1999 and 2002.
 He is an active clinician and adjudicator throughout the southeast.

 Mr. Esserwein and his wife Michelle have one child, Sarah.